gravitational/teleport/build.assets/README.md

 # Safely updating build box Dockerfiles

-The build box images are used in Drone pipelines and GitHub Actions and the resulting image is pushed to Amazon ECR.
+The build box images are used in Drone pipelines and GitHub Actions.
+The resulting image is pushed to Amazon ECR and ghcr.io.
 This means that to safely introduce changes to Dockerfiles, those changes should be split into two stages:

 1. First you open a PR which updates a Dockerfile and get the PR merged.